Martha Hill Apartments

 Community Planning and Development

 This is a 2-story, 3-bay commercial building in the Other style with Mediterranean Revival influences built in 1922.
+The building is rectangular in plan.
 The structural system is reinforced concrete.
 The foundation is reinforced concrete.
 Exterior walls are stucco and metal.
 The building has a flat roof clad in concrete tile.
 SHS, metal casement, paired (on side elevations).
 2nd story porch; Open east entrance porch; Wooden punctured division to the northern and southern limits.
 Steps leading to front porch terrace; Marble white tiles; Entrance of restaurant lobby is framed by 3 pairs of columns down the center; Predominant use of wood as ornamentation; Three glass double door in entrance wall.

 * Date source: Miami-Dade County Property Appraiser